 CVE, short for Common Vulnerabilities and Exposures, is a list of publicly disclosed computer security flaws.
-When someone refers to a CVE, they usually mean the CVE ID number assigned to a security flaw.
+When someone refers to a CVE, they mean a security flaw that's been assigned a CVE ID number.

 Security advisories issued by vendors and researchers almost always mention at least one CVE ID.
 CVEs help IT professionals coordinate their efforts to prioritize and address these vulnerabilities to make computer systems more secure.

-CVE is overseen by the MITRE corporation with funding from the Cybersecurity and Infrastructure Security Agency, part of the U.S. Department of Homeland Security.
+The CVE program is overseen by the MITRE corporation with funding from the Cybersecurity and Infrastructure Security Agency (CISA), part of the U.S. Department of Homeland Security.

 About CVE identifiers

 CVE identifiers are assigned by a CVE Numbering Authority (CNA).
-There are about 100 CNAs, representing major IT vendors as well as security companies and research organizations.
+There are about 100 CNAs, representing major IT vendors—such as Red Hat, IBM, Cisco, Oracle, and Microsoft—as well as security companies and research organizations.
 MITRE can also issue CVEs directly.

 CNAs are issued blocks of CVEs, which are held in reserve to attach to new issues as they are discovered.
 Thousands of CVE IDs are issued every year.
 A single complex product, such as an operating system, can accumulate hundreds of CVEs.